Commerzbank: 1933–1945

-The Commerz- und Privat-Bank paid its first dividend in five years in 1935, and returned to private ownership in 1936-1937.
-In line with the Nazi policy of aryanization, the bank discarded its Jewish staff, which by 1933 represented around 14 percent of its senior executives and 1.6 percent of overall employees.
+In 1935, Commerz- und Privat-Bank paid its first dividend in five years, and returned to private ownership in 1936–1937.
+In line with the Nazi policy of aryanization, the bank dismissed its Jewish staff, which by 1933 represented around 14 percent of its senior executives and 1.6 percent of employees overall.
 Supervisory board members Curt Sobernheim and Albert Katzenellenbogen left in 1933 and 1937 respectively, as did management board member Ludwig Berliner in 1933.
 All three would be murdered in the early 1940s under the Final Solution policy.
-By 1938 Commerzbank no longer had any Jewish employees.
-By September 1939 it had 6,900 employees, of which 16 percent were mobilized into the Wehrmacht.

-In 1940 the bank formally adopted the name Commerzbank AG, by which it had already been referred to for a long time.
+Commerzbank had no Jewish employees by 1938.
+By September 1939 it had 6,900 employees, of which 16 percent were conscripted into the Wehrmacht.
+In 1940, the bank formally adopted the name Commerzbank AG, the name by which it had generally been referred to for a long time.

-Through the 1938 Anschluss, the annexation of the Sudetenland, and during World War II, the bank opened branches and subsidiaries in the expanded German territory and also benefited from the expropriation or sale under duress of Jewish-owned banks.
+Through the 1938 Anschluss, the annexation of the Sudetenland, and during World War II, the bank opened branches and subsidiaries in the expanded German-controlled territory and also benefited from the expropriation or sale under duress of Jewish-owned banks.
 (Conversely, it closed its office in New York in 1939.)
 In 1940 it opened a branch in Strasbourg.
 In 1941 it took over the former Hugo Kaufmann & Co.'s Bank in Amsterdam and in 1942 renamed it the Rijnsche Handelsbank.
 In November 1941 it established Hansabank AG in Riga, with operations in Reval (December 1941) and Dorpat (December 1942), and in 1942, Hansabank NV / Banque Hanséatique SA in Brussels.
 In the former Yugoslavia, it took minority stakes of 6 and 10 percent respectively in Bankverein AG Belgrad and Bankverein für Kroatien AG in 1941, both carved out from the former Allgemeiner Jugoslawischer Bankverein which itself had been a product of dismantling Wiener Bankverein in the 1920s.
 In 1942 it also took a 10 percent stake in Böhmische Industriebank in Prague, and 10 percent in the newly established Deutsche Bank für Ostasien intended to develop trade with Imperial Japan.
 By late 1944, the bank's balance sheet size had tripled from its 1938 level, with two-thirds of the assets being German government debt.
 In comparative terms, however, it had been less expansionist and ideologically aligned than other large German banks, particularly Deutsche Bank and Dresdner Bank, and in 1942 fell from third to fourth place among German joint-stock banks.
 In early 1945, it relocated its head office from Berlin to Hamburg as a precautionary measure.